xemantic/xemantic.com/ai/workshops/index.md

 Our workshop is designed to be accessible to developers of all skill levels.
 The key requirements are:

-- Basic programming concepts understanding
+- Basic programming concepts understanding (Python, JavaScript, TypeScript, Swift, Java, Scala, Rust, C, C++, etc.)
 - Ability to express ideas in natural language
 - Willingness to learn and experiment

-The [workshop repository](https://github.com/xemantic/xemantic-ai-workshop) features self-explanatory code that follows a "clone, modify, play" approach. **Natural language skills are more crucial than advanced programming expertise** for this workshop.
+The [workshop repository](https://github.com/xemantic/xemantic-ai-workshop) features self-explanatory Kotlin code that follows a "clone, modify, play" approach. **Natural language skills are more crucial than advanced programming expertise** for this workshop.
+Many examples are presented together with their Python and TypeScript version.

 *Beginners are encouraged to attend the optional Kotlin crash course at 10:00.*